Conclusions from IFLA Europe New European Bauhaus Conference ‘Places’ 11 June 2022 Brussels

 New European Bauhaus Festival – IFLA Europe Conference Brussels Saturday 11th June 2022

-As European event during the New European Bauhaus Festival in Brussels, IFLA Europe organised Saturday 11 June 2022 a European Conference on the topic of “Reconnecting with Nature - Landscape architects at the forefront of the sustainable and creative urban transformation”.
+IFLA Europe organised Saturday 11 June 2022 a European Conference on the topic of “Reconnecting with Nature - Landscape architects at the forefront of the sustainable and creative urban transformation” as a part of the New European Bauhaus Festival in Brussels.

-The hybrid conference, attended by around 100 participants, was organised in cooperation with the Architecture Faculty of Free Brussels University ULB, Brussels Perspective, ABAJP BVTL and the CIVA (Centre International pour la Ville, l’Architecture et le Paysage).
+The hybrid conference, with over 100 participants (in person and online), was organised in cooperation with the Architecture Faculty of Free Brussels University ULB, Brussels Perspective, ABAJP BVTL and the CIVA (Centre International pour la Ville, l’Architecture et le Paysage).
 On behalf of IFLA Europe, we would like to thank the partners and sponsors of this event.

 Landscape Architects together with associated disciplines can make the difference in the context of building resilient and sustainable cities.
 During the conference, solutions of reconnecting with nature in our social and ecological systems, urban landscapes, fighting against environmental crises towards a more intact and resilient urban nature for a better future of our citizens were demonstrated.